124938/learning-sqoop/_4_import/README.md

 drwxr-xr-x   - cloudera cloudera          0 2018-03-04 04:35 /user/cloudera/sqoop_import/retail_db
 ~~~

-### Import table - Using --target-dir
+### Usage of --target-dir

+* Notes:
   * --target-dir should work only in case of directory is not available in HDFS

 * Import orders table from MySQL to HDFS